Snow/Ice Removal Plan

 - The steps leading from Lot 30 to the areas surrounding the new School of Business.

 - The walkways from Dickson/University Hall to the stairs that connect to Lot 30 on Carlisle Road will also be closed during winter storms and will be open only when they can be made safe.
-The suggested alternate walking route to connect Lot 30 to Dickson and University Halls is via Yogi Berra Road to the new stairway that connects CarParc Diem to the campus core.
+The suggested alternate walking route to connect Lot 30 to Dickson and University Halls is via Yogi Berra Drive to the new stairway that connects CarParc Diem to the campus core.
 (DO NOT use Webster Road as a walking path from Lot 30 to University and Dickson Halls -- there are no sidewalks along this road, which is confined to buses and construction vehicles exclusively.